Varicose vein stripping is a surgical procedure that removes varicose veins from the legs or thighs.

-Vein stripping is a surgical process that removes varicose veins from the legs.
-This procedure is also known as vein stripping with ligation, avulsion, or ablation.
+Varicose vein stripping treats varicose veins and helps prevent them from coming back.
+The procedure is also known as vein stripping with ligation, avulsion, or ablation.

-- constant pain, throbbing, and tenderness in legs
+- constant pain, throbbing, and tenderness in the legs

 - blood clots

-Vein stripping is a surgical procedure, and there are always risks associated with surgeries.
-They include:
+Varicose vein stripping is a safe, low-risk surgical procedure.
+But there are always risks associated with surgeries.
+These include:

 - nerve injury